akaigoro/df4j/df4j-core/README.md

  Everything should be made as simple as possible, but not simpler. - Albert Einstein

-### How to implement an asynchronous procedure.
+### The Anatomy of Asynchronous procedure.
 ------------------------------------------
+An asynchronous procedure is a kind of parallel activity, along with a Thread.
-An asynchronous procedure differs from a thread that while waiting for input information to be delivered, it does not use procedure stack and so does not wastes core memory.
+It differs from a thread so that while waiting for input information to be delivered, it does not use procedure stack and so does not wastes core memory.
 As a result, we can manage millions of asynchronous procedures, while 10000 threads is already a heavy load.
 This can be important, for example, when constructing a web-server.